Polywell: Mechanism

-Fusor
+Fusor heating

 A Farnsworth-Hirsch fusor consists of two wire cages, one inside the other, often referred to as grids, that are placed inside a vacuum chamber.
-The outer cage has a positive voltage versus the inner cage.
+The outer cage has a positive voltage relative to the inner cage.
 A fuel, typically, deuterium gas, is injected into this chamber.
 It is heated past its ionization temperature, making positive ions.
 The ions are positive and move towards the negative inner cage.
 Those that miss the wires of the inner cage fly through the center of the device at high speeds and can fly out the other side of the inner cage.
 As the ions move outward, a Coulomb force impels them back towards the center.
 Over time, a core of ionized gas can form inside the inner cage.
 Ions pass back and forth through the core until they strike either the grid or another nucleus.
 Most nucleus strikes do not result in fusion.
 Grid strikes can raise the temperature of the grid as well as eroding it.
 These strikes conduct mass and energy away from the plasma, as well as spall off metal ions into the gas, which cools it.

 In fusors, the potential well is made with a wire cage.
-Because most of the ions and electrons fall into the cage, fusors suffer from high conduction losses.
+Because most of the ions and electrons fall onto the cage, fusors suffer from high conduction losses.
 Hence, no fusor has come close to energy break-even.

-Polywell
+Diamagnetic plasma trapping

+The Polywell is attempting to hold a diamagnetic plasma - a material which rejects the outside magnetic fields created by the electromagnets.